soggybag/front-end-React/06-react-router/README.md

 # React Router

 React Router manages which components are displayed based on the current address shown in the URL of the borwser.
 Use it to create multi-page web sites with React.
 Sites created with React are still only a single HTML page.
-They will content as if they are made up of multiple pages through the magic of JavaScript and React Router.
+They act as if they are made up of multiple pages through the magic of React Router.

 ## React Router Tutorial